TorXakis/TorXakis/test/sqatt/README.md

 ```

 where `PATTERN` is a pattern is used to select the name of the test to run.
 For
-instance, to run the stimulus response tests only the following command can be
+instance, to run **only** the stimulus response tests the following command can be
 used:

 ```sh